Snapchat/camera-kit-android-sdk/samples/android/camerakit-sample/README.md

 ## Usage

+**Option 1**: You can simply launch CameraKit's support `CameraActivity` and get the results back.
+It exposes all the possible start parameters through the `CameraActivity.Configuration` class which is passed to an `ActivityResultLauncher`.
+Please check [`camerakit-sample-simple`](./camerakit-sample-simple) for the example usage.

-The main point of entry to all CameraKit SDK features is the `Session` interface which can be built using a traditional builder which allows to customize certain aspects of the SDK such as lenses data sources etc.
+**Option 2**: For more customizations you can use `Session` interface which is the main point of entry to all CameraKit SDK features. `Session` can be built using a traditional builder which allows to customize certain aspects of the SDK such as lenses data sources etc. `Session` builder accepts a `ViewStub` that is used to inflate default CameraKit UI elements into your app; you could use `CameraLayout` helper that covers the most common CameraKit use cases and takes care of runtime permissions.
+Please check [`camerakit-sample-full`](./camerakit-sample-full) for the example usage.

 To obtain a new `Session`, use of one of the provided static or extension builder methods: